pirzadafatima/image-enhancement/README.md

 ### Histogram Specification
 Histogram specification is a technique used to manipulate the intensity distribution of an image to match a desired histogram, enabling control over the image's contrast, brightness, and overall appearance.

+### Minimum Mean Square Error (MMSE) Enhancement
+The MMSE method is a statistical approach to image enhancement that estimates pixel values by minimizing the mean square error between the enhanced image and the ideal image.
+It reduces noise while preserving important image details, making it effective for improving image quality in low-light or noisy conditions.

+### Pseudo-Median Filter
+The Pseudo-Median Filter is a non-linear filter that enhances image quality by reducing noise while preserving edges.
+Unlike a standard median filter, it approximates the true median using a computationally simpler method, resulting in faster processing while maintaining effective noise suppression.

 ### Dependencies
 - Python 3.x
 - Tkinter